brianyin99/colorhist/README.md

 ## Future Work
 - Plotting KDE over values only found in original binning proccess
 - The [exact methods](https://github.com/StanfordHCI/semantic-colors) of Lin et al. seem to depend on .dll files missing from [Google CustomSearch C# Library v1.3.0](https://github.com/google/google-api-dotnet-client/releases/tag/1.3.0-beta).
-Getting their code working would provide valuable distribuitions to which our results could be compared.
+Getting their methods working would provide valuable distribuitions to which our results could be compared.